 Have you got a free copy of your credit report?
 Credit providers use your

-report to assess your capacity to repay a new loan, credit card, or
+and report to assess your capacity to repay a new loan, credit

-mobile phone plan, or if you seek to increase your limit on an
+card, or mobile phone plan, or if you seek to increase your limit

 Can I afford the repayments?

 Work out your current spending and how much you can afford in